jupyter-lsp/jupyterlab-lsp/README.md

 ##### Working:
 - hover over any piece of code; if an underline appears, you can press <kbd>Control</kbd> to get a tooltip with function/class signature, module documentation or any other piece of information that the language server provides
-- linting: critical errors have red underline, warnings are orange, etc. Hover over the the underlined code to see the linter's message
+- linting: critical errors have red underline, warnings are orange, etc. Hover over the underlined code to see the linter's message
 - go to definition: use context menu entries to jump to definition (currently only in the file editor)
 - highlight usages: just place your cursor on a variable, funciton ect and all the usages will be highlighted